Privacy

 Children

-HallucinX is designed for use by licensed attorneys and is not directed to children.
+HallucinX is designed for use by legal professionals and others who file briefs in court and is not directed to children.
 We do not knowingly collect information from anyone under 18.

 International users